UkiDLucas/Android-TensorFlow_YOLO/README.md

 **Note on usability:**

+- Here is a [video](http://youtu.be/EhMrf4G5Wf0) showing a small demo of the app.
-GPUs are not currently supported by TensorFlow on Android.
+- GPUs are not currently supported by TensorFlow on Android.
 If you have a decent Android device you will have around two frames per second of processed images.
-The app is hardcoded for 20 classes and for the tiny-yolo network final output layer.
+- The app is hardcoded for 20 classes and for the tiny-yolo network final output layer.
 You can check the following code if you want to change this:

 https://github.com/natanielruiz/android-yolo/blob/master/app/src/main/java/org/tensorflow/demo/TensorflowClassifier.java